chironjit/single-gpu-passthrough/README.md

 virsh nodedev-detach pci_0000_09_00_1
 ```

-Please note that you should change your display driver pci id accordingly, as per your IOMMU groupings.
-Mine is below, and you will notice that you have to passthrough both the controller (09:00.0) and the audio device on the graphics card (09:00.1).
+Please note that you should change your display driver pci id accordingly, based on your IOMMU groupings.
+Mine is below, and you will notice that you have to pass through both the controller (`09:00.0`) and the audio device on the graphics card (`09:00.1`).
 Please ensure you pass through all your GPU devices that sit under this group.

 ```
 IOMMU Group 24: